-Gas is produced at wastewater treatment plants through anaerobic decomposition in digester units.
-Anaerobic decomposition produces a flammable gas composed of methane, hydrogen sulfide, CO2, and siloxane.
-This category generates the second largest volume of flared gas and is expected to increase proportionally due to organic waste diversion efforts mandated by state law.
+At wastewater treatment plants, digester gas is produced through anaerobic decomposition in digester units, which is a type of flammable biogas composed of methane, hydrogen sulfide, CO2, and siloxane.
+This source category generates the second largest volume of flared gas and is expected to increase proportionally due to organic waste diversion efforts mandated by state law.

 Senate Bill 1383 - Short-Lived Climate Pollutants (Methane Emissions, Dairy and Livestock, Organic Waste, and Landfills) was approved in 2016 and seeks to reduce organic waste methane emissions from landfills.
-Such reductions require food wastes, currently being disposed off at landfills, to be diverted to anaerobic digesters or composting facilities.
-As organic waste is diverted away from landfills, additional biogas is anticipated to be produced at wastewater treatment plants and other digesters that receive the organic waste.
+Such reductions require food wastes, currently being disposed at landfills, to be diverted to anaerobic digesters or composting facilities.
+As organic waste is diverted away from landfills, additional digester gas is anticipated to be produced at wastewater treatment plants and other digesters that receive the organic waste.

 Similar to landfill gas, the removal of siloxane contaminate is a challenging and costly process for digester gas.
+In general, wastewater treatment plants have different concentrations of contaminants which may cause potential site-specific limitations.

-Digester gas is relatively low on heat content, ranging from 500 to 600 Btu/scf.
+Digester gas is relatively low on heat content compared to produced gas but has relatively higher heat content compared to landfill gas, ranging from 500 to 600 Btu/scf.
 Wastewater treatment facilities have a high energy demand; therefore, many facilities can utilize the digester gas for power generation using turbines, micro-turbines, internal combustion engines (ICE), or boilers to make steam for heating digesters.